RiosNicholas/fcb-community-hub/README.md

 Submitted by: Nicholas Rios

-This web app: **insert description**
+This web app: **Designed for FC Barcelona ⚽ fans who want to stay informed about the team's upcoming match fixtures.**

-Time spent: **X** hours spent in total
+Time spent: **3.5** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **There is a unique theme for events or resources relevant to a specific community**
+- [x] **There is a unique theme for events or resources relevant to a specific community**
-- [ ] **At least 10 unique resources or events are displayed in a responsive card format**
+- [x] **At least 10 unique resources or events are displayed in a responsive card format**

 The following **optional** features are implemented:

-- [ ] Buttons or links to a related resources are on each card component
+- [x] Buttons or links to a related resources are on each card component
-- [ ] The site is responsive for both desktop and mobile formats
+- [x] The site is responsive for both desktop and mobile formats

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] Dynamically renders opponent team logos using a hash map data structure
+* [x] Stored opponent team names using a ternary operator
+* [x] Implements regex to convert team names into more easily parsible names
+* [x] Utilized a CSS framework to expedite the styling process
+* [x] Added a background image to the web app

 ## Video Walkthrough